Settlement Agreements - Employees

 Termination payments of up to £30,000 can usually be paid without tax being deducted.

-Our solicitors at Sills & Betteridge LLP are experts in advising employees in relation to Settlement Agreements, negotiating improved terms if requested and providing advice in relation to the nature and effect of the Agreement in general.
+Our Employment Team are experts in advising employees in relation to Settlement Agreements, negotiating improved terms if requested and providing advice in relation to the nature and effect of the Agreement in general.

-Should you require advice with regards to a settlement agreement that has been proposed or offered by your employer, then please contact a member of our specialist team using the links below.
+Should you require advice with regards to a Settlement Agreement that has been proposed or offered by your employer, then please contact a member of the team using the links below.